Never in my wildest dreams did I think that I would have a career as a private investigator let alone a bounty hunter.

 Some of our clients were not celebrities but the cases were just as interesting.

 In the case of Kent Hulsey, he was accused by a 14-year-old girl of molesting her behind a booth at the Del Mar Fair in San Diego County.
 We were retained by his attorney Michael Cardoza to investigate the accuser.
 Using a variety of investigation techniques, including the one that clinched the case, we were able to get the charges reduced to a simple battery.
 So instead of spending up to 20 years in a state prison and registering as a sex offender for the rest of his life, he received probation.
-What clinched the case was evidence we found in the families trash.
-We went to San Diego at 3 am a couple of weeks in a row to collect their trash and it paid off.

 Another case was that of Christopher Fitzsimons, he was accused of molesting a 3-year-old girl and had already been in county jail for 7 months awaiting trial because he could not afford the bail.
 The police arrested him and the DA charged him on the flimsiest of evidence, it was a really shoddy investigation by them.
 Within a week of being retained by his attorney, I found evidence that proved Fitzsimons was innocent and the guilty party was the mother’s ex-boyfriend who by now had left California and was living in Oregon.
 On our evidence, Fitzsimons was immediately released.
 This was a clear case of the justice system having gone wrong.
 Needless to say, I did not make any friends at the San Bernadino County DA’s office or the local police department.

 There are many other more interesting cases, but unfortunately, due to confidentiality with those clients, I am unable to share them with you.
 The cases I shared above are all in the public domain as all were reported on in the media because of their high profile nature.